Azure/azure-powershell/src/ResourceMover/docs/Invoke-AzResourceMoverInitiateMove.md

 # Invoke-AzResourceMoverInitiateMove

 ## SYNOPSIS
-Moves the set of resources included in the request body.
-The move operation is triggered after the moveResources are in the moveState 'MovePending' or 'MoveFailed', on a successful completion the moveResource moveState do a transition to CommitPending.
-To aid the user to prerequisite the operation the client can call operation with validateOnly property set to true.
+Moves the set of resources included in the request body.The move operation is triggered after the moveResources are in the moveState 'MovePending' or 'MoveFailed', on a successful completion the moveResource moveState do a transition to CommitPending.To aid the user to prerequisite the operation the client can call operation with validateOnly property set to true.

+**The 'Invoke-AzResourceMoverInitiateMove' command remains same for both 'RegionToRegion' and 'RegionToZone' type move collections.**

 ## SYNTAX